Angelfish

 Breeding

-Both parents actively guard and care for the eggs, fanning them with their fins to ensure good water circulation and prevent fungus.
-Typically, the eggs hatch within 48 to 60 hours, depending on water temperature and conditions.
-The fry will remain attached to the substrate for a few days until they absorb their yolk sacs.
-After the fry become free-swimming, the parents continue to protect them and may even move the fry to different spots in the tank.
+Both parents guard and protect the eggs, generously fanning them with their fins to maintain proper water circulation and to prevent fungus growth.
+The eggs usually hatch after about 48 to 60 hours; however, this is variable depending on water temperature and conditions.
+The fry will remain attached to the substrate for a few days to absorb their yolk sacs.
+After becoming free-swimming, the parents defend the fry and may relocate them to different areas of the tank.

-Once the fry are free-swimming, they require small foods such as infusoria, crushed flakes, or baby brine shrimp to ensure proper growth.
-As the fry grow, it may become necessary to separate them from the parents and other fish to prevent stress and potential cannibalism.
+Once the fry are free-swimming, they must be fed small-sized types of food infusion or crushed flakes and baby brine shrimp to enhance growth.
+As the fry increase in size, it becomes important to separate them from the parents and/or other fish to reduce the risk of stress and cannibalism.

 Breeding Tips